Studio Jamming: Artists' Collaborations in Scotland

 a-n featured the 12-Hour Jamming Symposium in their News.
 You can read their preview here:

 The List featured Studio Jamming in their 'Ten Unmissable GENERATION Events' and Henry VIII's Wives in '25 Years of Art in Scotland' by David Pollack.
-You can read both peices here:
+You can read both pieces here:

 Studio Jamming artists and participants